|

 share and high profitability are attained from having a good strategic plan,

-selling on value rather than price, operating with a convincing Mission, and
+selling on value rather than price, operating with a convincing mission, and

 using human resources efficiently.
 How do your customers fare with the value

-proposition of your products or services?
-Do you have a Mission which enthuses you and your
+Do you have a mission which enthuses you and your employees, or does

-employees, or does it too much resemble a palliative or cliche?
-Are you producing your products or
+it too much resemble a palliative or cliché?

-services as efficiently as your competitors do, or have they slipped ahead
+competitors do, or have they slipped ahead with labor-saving innovation?
+How

-market share does each of your competitors have in your industry?
-What are
+competitors have in your industry?
+What are the key performance indicators in

-the key performance indicators in your industry?
-What will they be in the
+your industry?
+What will they be in the future?

 |